-Surplus bond funds have a maximum maturity limitation of ten (10) years for CMO and twenty (20) years for government obligations and mortgage-backed securities.
-The Surplus Fund portfolio as a stand-alone portfolio has a maximum weighted average portfolio limitation of fifteen (15) years.
+Surplus bond funds have a maximum maturity limitation of ten (10) years for CMO and thirty (30) years for governmental mortgage-backed securities.
+The Surplus Fund portfolio as a stand-alone portfolio has a maximum weighted average portfolio limitation of fifteen (30) years.